infiniteCrank/ocr_poc/readme.md

 4. if this is done correctly you should now be able to run ```opennlp```
 5. next you will need to download the english sentence model from (Here)[https://www.apache.org/dyn/closer.cgi/opennlp/models/ud-models-1.0/opennlp-en-ud-ewt-sentence-1.0-1.9.3.bin].
 I have downloaded it and renamed it ```en-sent.bin``` and placed it in the models folder.
 6. next you will need to download the english Token model from (Here)[https://www.apache.org/dyn/closer.cgi/opennlp/models/ud-models-1.0/opennlp-de-ud-gsd-tokens-1.0-1.9.3.bin].
 I have downloaded it and renamed it ```en-token.bin``` and placed it in the models folder.
+7. download pre-trained name finder models (Here)[https://opennlp.sourceforge.net/models-1.5/]
+8. I have downloaded some that I think might be useful for this form and placed them in models directory
+9. eventually it would be best to train my own model for a specific standard form I am processing

 ## What is NLP Natural Language Processor?
 1. NLP takes text and parses it to extract important information